 The book includes a bonus section called “More About Pigs,” where curious readers will learn that pigs are smart enough to play video games, enjoy sleeping in cozy pig piles, run fast, and other surprising facts.

-Sprig the Rescue Pig is the first children’s book in a series on farm animals, perfect for ages 4 to 7.
+Sprig the Rescue Pig is perfect for ages 4 to 7.